Crafty5020/ironsmp_logo/README.md

 ## How to use?

-1. To add support to your logo just change this two values `in plugin.yml`.
+1. To add support to your logo just change this two values in `config.yml`.

   ```yml
     maps-spawned-already: 0 # Change this to the amount of maps spawned already by players and you.